wdi-red-coral/hw-week_01-day_03-js-functions/README.md

     - Example: `rollDice(3) // Dice rolled are 4, 2, and 7.
 Sum is 13.`

 3. Research 3 string methods and describe what they are used for and how to use them.
 You can find string methods here https://www.w3schools.com/js/js_string_methods.asp
+///////////////////////////////////////////
 Method 1
 ```
-Name:
+Name: length
-Description:
+Description: count how many string used in a string
 Example using it:
 ```
+let word = ""Hello Huda";
+let countLength = word.length;

 Method 2
 ```
-Name:
+Name: indexOf
-Description:
+Description: shows the index position of the first string in the text
 Example using it:
 ```
+let sent = "welcome tp the WDI cource from GA and Misk" let word = sent.indexOf ("WDI") ;

 Method 3
 ```
-Name:
+Name: search()
-Description:
+Description: it searchs for a value from type string and return the index or the position
 Example using it:
 ```
+let sent = "welcome tp the WDI cource from GA and Misk" let word = sent.search("GA") ;

+///////////////////////////////////////////
 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.